-James Baker Smith, called hereafter Jim, was born in Pittsburgh, Kansas June 4, 1908.
+James Barker Smith, called hereafter Jim, was born in Pittsburgh, Kansas June 4, 1908.
 His family was in the hotel business.
 His father, Victor Smith, died in around 1930.
-Mother, Louise [Baker?]
+Mother, Louise [Barker?]
 [Mrs. Victor Smith] died some time shortly after 1944, after a period of ill health.
 In 1944, Jim gave Louise Tasher, Margaret’s mother, the right to act on Mrs. Victor Smith’s behalf for legal matters.
-Grandmother Baker, Victor’s mother, was a frequent correspondent and avoid traveler.
-Sally Baker, Jim’s aunt, established a trust for the Smiths.
+Grandmother Barker, Victor’s mother, was a frequent correspondent and avoid traveler.
+Sally Barker, Jim’s aunt, established a trust for the Smiths.

 Margaret Tasher Smith was born in Denver, Colorado on October 16, 1907.
 Her mother Louise Tasher, visited the hotel often until she died in 1960.
 Margaret’s father is not mentioned in these records.
 Margaret had a brother Neil Tasher and sister, Virginia Tasher Mosley.
 Nina is the name of an unknown relative, or it could be a nickname for Virginia.
 Virginia Mosley lives in Tenafly, New Jersey, has at least two daughters, Judy and Marcia.
 Neil married Barbara Sexton; they had a least one child, a boy, in 1959.
 He later married Adeline Bauer.
 Neil died in 1975.
 Ruth and Merton Borchert, were Margaret’s aunt and uncle and frequently corresponded.